ohira-s/PicoFM_Synth/Doc/UsersManual.md

 You can select increment/decrement steps with the slide switch on the right side of the rotary encoders.
 Set it '0', increment/decrement one by one.
 Set it '1', increment.decrement every five steps.

 ### 5-3.
 Rotary encoder RT8
-Rotary encoder RT8 changes PiFMS parameter pages.
+Rotary encoder RT8 changes PiFM+S parameter pages.
 Turn to clockwise, you will see the next page, and turn to anti-clockwise, the previous page.
 In addition, there are the short cuts with pressing the button switches of Rotary encoder.
 There are the following parameter pages.
 'BT4x2' means that press BT4 twice.

 |PAGE|DESCRIPTION|SHORT CUT|